Of course, maintaining health at its core is a critical wellness component, too, which is where The Clare’s Wellness Nurse Navigator steps in.

 “When it’s important information, get it from a professional,” says resident Beth Mitchell.
 “We’re fortunate to have those people right here at The Clare.
 An elevator ride to the Wellness Center can bring comfort in a matter of minutes.”

 Another important aspect of the Wellness Nurse Navigator role at The Clare is facilitating resident transitions from hospital stays back home, ensuring they go as smoothly as possible.
-Whether a resident has a planned surgery or makes an unexpected trip to the emergency room, Chantelly checks in, consults follow-up orders from doctors and helps to arrange for therapy services or home health care as needed.
+Whether a resident has a planned surgery or makes an unexpected trip to the emergency room, the Wellness Nurse Navigator checks in, consults follow-up orders from doctors and helps to arrange for therapy services or home health care as needed.

-“Following my experiences with Chantelly in the Wellness Center after major surgeries, the benefits of moving to The Clare have been reaffirmed,” says resident Carolyn Rusnak.
-“She dispenses skill and guidance, along with peace of mind.
+“Following my experiences with the Wellness Center after major surgeries, the benefits of moving to The Clare have been reaffirmed,” says resident Carolyn Rusnak. “[The Wellness Nurse Navigator] dispenses skill and guidance, along with peace of mind.
 I am most grateful.”

 This may alternately entail referring residents to private duty caregiving agencies, such as Custom Home Care, which provides concierge-style a la carte services in increments of 15 minutes to 24 hours, depending on the task or level of care needed.
 Some residents need assistance bathing and getting dressed after a hospital visit.
 Others require medication management for a short period of time each day.

 The Clare also welcomes a variety of visiting medical providers each month, including podiatrists, dentists, dermatologists and audiologists, among others.
-Chantelly is responsible for coordinating and advertising their hours and appointments.
-She can also arrange for a visiting lab technician from Northwestern Medicine to complete lab orders per doctor requests.
+The Wellness Nurse Navigator is responsible for coordinating and advertising their hours and appointments.
+They can also arrange for a visiting lab technician from Northwestern Medicine to complete lab orders per doctor requests.
 These ancillary services are yet another way of promoting physical wellness for residents right in the community they call home.

 Ultimately, the Wellness Nurse Navigator at The Clare wears many hats.
-But Chantelly’s main purpose is simple: promoting independence and confidence among residents that their health is in their own hands.
+But the main purpose is simple: promoting independence and confidence among residents that their health is in their own hands.